At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Methodology

-\textbf{Mode~A (equal-depth secondary):} inspired by the Kepler Model-Shift Uniqueness Test \citep{Twicken2018} and the Robovetter \citep{Coughlin2016,Thompson2018}, a per-epoch matched filter measures event depth at phase~0.5 using only epochs with $\geq$5 TESS data points and the mean in-transit flux within $\pm T_{\rm dur}/2$.
-A depth ratio exceeding~0.4 identifies a $2P$ alias, since no planetary secondary exceeds ${\sim}2\%$ of the primary depth \citep{Santerne2013}. \textbf{Mode~B (odd-even depth mismatch):} if $|\delta_{\rm odd} - \delta_{\rm even}| > 3\sigma$ \citep{Batalha2013}, alternating transit depths indicate a $2P$ alias of an eclipsing binary. \textbf{Mode~C (equal-depth thirds):} equal-depth events at phases~$1/3$ and~$2/3$ (ratio~$>0.4$) identify $3P$ aliases; no single planet produces three equidistant transit-like events at phases 0, 1/3, and 2/3 with comparable depths.
-For depth ratios~$>0.8$ (Modes~A/C), the SNR requirement is waived following the Kepler Robovetter \citep{Thompson2018}; for ratios 0.4--0.8, SNR~$>3$ is required.
-The pipeline resolves the period by re-running TLS at candidate sub-harmonics ($P/2$, $P/3$, $P/4$) with an evidence-dependent adaptive threshold: \begin{itemize} \item Mode~A (equal-depth secondary, $2P$ alias): SDE~$>0.3\times$SDE$_{\rm orig}$; \item Mode~B (odd-even $>3\sigma$, $2P$ alias): SDE~$>0.8\times$SDE$_{\rm orig}$; \item Mode~C (equal-depth thirds, $3P$ alias): SDE~$>0.3\times$SDE$_{\rm orig}$; \item No physical evidence: no resolution attempted (SDE ratio alone is not diagnostic). \end{itemize}
+\paragraph{Mode~A (equal-depth secondary):} inspired by the Kepler Model-Shift Uniqueness Test \citep{Twicken2018} and the Robovetter \citep{Coughlin2016,Thompson2018}, a per-epoch matched filter measures event depth at phase~0.5 using only epochs with five or more TESS data points and the mean in-transit flux within $\pm T_{\rm dur}/2$.
+A depth ratio exceeding~0.4 identifies a $2P$ alias, since no planetary secondary exceeds ${\sim}2\%$ of the primary depth \citep{Santerne2013}.
+Mode~B (odd-even depth mismatch): if $|\delta_{\rm odd} - \delta_{\rm even}| > 3\sigma$ \citep{Batalha2013}, alternating transit depths indicate a $P/2$ alias of an eclipsing binary (the detected period is half the true orbital period).
+Mode~C (equal-depth thirds): equal-depth events at phases~$1/3$ and~$2/3$ (ratio~$>0.4$) identified $3P$ aliases; no single planet produces three equidistant transit-like events at phases 0, 1/3, and 2/3 with comparable depths.
+For depth ratios~$>0.8$ (Modes~A/C), the S/N requirement is waived following the Kepler Robovetter \citep{Thompson2018}; for ratios 0.4--0.8, S/N~$>3$ is required.
+The pipeline resolves the period by re-running TLS at candidate subharmonics ($P/2$, $P/3$, $P/4$) with an evidence-dependent adaptive threshold: \begin{itemize} \item Mode~A (equal-depth secondary, $2P$ alias): SDE~$>0.3\times$SDE$_{\rm orig}$; \item Mode~B (odd-even $>3\sigma$, $P/2$ alias): SDE~$>0.8\times$SDE$_{\rm orig}$; \item Mode~C (equal-depth thirds, $3P$ alias): SDE~$>0.3\times$SDE$_{\rm orig}$; \item No physical evidence: no resolution attempted (SDE ratio alone is not diagnostic). \end{itemize}

-\textbf{Transit count correlation:} if $P_2/P_1 \approx N$ and $N_{\rm tr}(P_1)/N_{\rm tr}(P_2) \approx N$ within 10\%, the longer period is flagged as harmonic.
+\paragraph{Transit count correlation:} if $P_2/P_1 \approx N$ and $N_{\rm tr}(P_1)/N_{\rm tr}(P_2) \approx N$ within 10\%, the longer period is flagged as harmonic.
 To preserve true 2:1 mean motion resonance (MMR) systems \citep{Fabrycky2014}, the algorithm does not resolve to a period already accepted for the same target.

-\subsection{Signal Validation Cascade}
+\subsection{Signal validation cascade}

 Each TLS detection undergoes a cascade of 18 diagnostic checks (13 REJECT, 1 METRIC, 4 LOG) within the detection module before reaching statistical vetting.
 Table~\ref{tab:checks} summarizes these checks; the key diagnostics are described below.